![]() |

 |

-EXPANDED UNIVERSE: BEYOND THE SAGA References may be incomplete, misfiled, out of order or simply wrong.
+EXPANDED UNIVERSE LEGENDS: BEYOND THE SAGA References may be incomplete, misfiled, out of order or simply wrong.
 I am not much for the EU and many of these come strictly by hearsay.
-Feel free to contact me to suggest new relevant information, correct a problem on these pages or tell me the average number of times "snap-hiss" appears per book.
+Feel free to contact me to suggest new relevant information, correct a problem on these pages or tell me the average number of times “snap-hiss” appears per novel.

-THE GLOVE OF DARTH VADER When Vaders hand and lightsaber were flung far and wide after being chopped off, they somehow became encased in metal and survived the deadly blast of the exploding second Death Star.
-(Dont ask, just smile and nod.)
-The hand floated to Calamari (it's a trap!) along with lots of other space debris, where it all landed in the ocean.
-Trioculus, a three-eyed evildoer, son of Palpatine and father of Palpatines grandson Ken (is this canon?!), found it.
-He remembered an old prophecy that he who had Darth Vaders glove would become a mighty ruler.
+THE GLOVE OF DARTH VADER When Vader’s hand and lightsaber were flung far and wide after being chopped off, they somehow became encased in metal and survived the deadly blast of the exploding second Death Star.
+(Don’t ask, just smile and nod.)
+The hand floated to Calamari (it’s a trap!) along with lots of other space debris, where it all landed in the ocean.
+Trioculus, a three-eyed evildoer, son of Palpatine and father of Palpatine’s grandson Ken (is this canon?!), found it.
+He remembered an old prophecy that he who had Darth Vader’s glove would become a mighty ruler.
 It was like the Excalibur of the Dark Side.
-So Trioculus attempted to retake the throne of Palpatine failed miserably.
+So Trioculus attempted to retake the throne of Palpatine and failed miserably.
 The glove was apparently not magical at all, just a stinky old glove.
-The whereabouts of the glove after Trioculus failed coup are unknown.
+The whereabouts of the glove after Trioculus’ failed coup are unknown.
 So are the reasons of why this book is so terrible.
-It even violates continuity by messing with the dates of Han and Leias marriage. *sigh* Oh those wacky 70s books
+It even violates continuity by messing with the dates of Han and Leia’s marriage. *sigh* Oh those wacky 70s books

 LEGACY This is a comic series that takes place a hundred and forty years after the Battle of Yavin, and yet this gimmick is still going on.
 In Volume One, Kol and Cade Skywalker and Master Sazen are battling a crapload of Sith and stormtroopers.
-Cade chops off a stormtrooper's arm, which seems fair I suppose.
-Then a Sith Lord called Nihl (it's supposed to sound like Nil I guess, which isn't exactly frightening, unless you really have problems with nihilism) gets into a big climactic fight with Master Sazen (say that name really fast and it sounds dirty).
-Nihl chops off Sazen's arm.
+Cade chops off a stormtrooper’s arm, which seems fair I suppose.
+Then a Sith Lord called Nihl (it’s supposed to sound like Nil I guess, which isn't exactly frightening, unless you really have problems with nihilism) gets into a big climactic fight with Master Sazen (say that name really fast and it sounds dirty).
+Nihl chops off Sazen’s arm.
+I presume he attends a Marilyn Manson concert later on.
 Eventually Cade uses the Force to very conveniently bring Sazen back to life, presumably because they need him to deliver exposition later on.
-Sazen never ends up fixing his arm, probably because he figures it'll just get chopped off again what with all these darn Sith around.
+Sazen never ends up fixing his arm, probably because he figures it’ll just get chopped off again what with all these darn Sith around.
 Pragmatism, people.

 |